 Indiana House of Representatives: 2010-present

 Representative Davisson and his wife, Michelle, have lived in Salem since 1983.
-They have five children and four grandchildren and one of his sons serves in the Indiana National Guard.
+They have five children and six grandchildren and one of his sons serves in the Indiana National Guard.
 They are members of Salem Church of Nazarene where Rep. Davisson serves as a trustee.
-He is also a member of the Washington County Chamber of Commerce and Salem Exchange Club.
+He is also a member of the Washington County Chamber of Commerce.